-In 1980, Smith-Atkins married Randell Atkins.
+In 1980, Pastor Darlene married Rev. Randell Atkins.
 They traveled for nine years as Assemblies of God evangelists before becoming full-time pastors in 1988.
-Doctors diagnosed Smith-Atkins with breast cancer when her daughter was 3 years old.
+Doctors diagnosed Pastor Darlene with breast cancer when her daughter was 3 years old.

-“I love ministry inside the walls, but I had to go beyond to find the most desperate, the most hopeless, and reach out to them with the hope I know is possible,” Smith-Atkins says.
+In 1991.
+Pastor Randell assumed the lead pastorate of CrossPoint Assembly, which Darlene attended as a child.
+They continue serving there together.
+“I love ministry inside the walls, but I had to go beyond to find the most desperate, the most hopeless, and reach out to them with the hope I know is possible,” Pastor Darlene says.

-After witnessing poverty and homelessness in Greenville, especially among the children on the streets, Smith-Atkins asked her family to join her for street ministry.
-The first such service took place on Halloween in 2009, with five children attending.
-Smith-Atkins and her team passed out candy, played music, and shared a short Bible story.
+After witnessing poverty and homelessness in Greenville, especially among the children on the streets, Pastor Darlene ask her family to join her for street ministry.
+The first such service took place on Oct.
+31, Halloween in 2009, with five children attending.
+Pastor Darlene and her team passed out candy, played music, and shared a short Bible story.